thegetty/quire-docs/content/guide/figure-images.md

 - Use JPEG, PNG or GIF.
 - Only include images at as big a size as most readers will need.
 800px on the longest side is fine for most figures, up to 1200px on the longest side for modest zooming.
 We find these size also work well enough in print.
 - Watch out for file sizes, especially on animated gifs which can get to be multiple megabytes quite quickly.
-Use image optimization[&] software when possible, and consider the total number of images on a given page when choosing sizes.
+Use {{< q-glossary "Image Optimization" >}} software when possible, and consider the total number of images on a given page when choosing sizes.

 ## Creating a `figures.yml` File for Figure Image Metadata